 When I look at the story from an Archetypal perspective, I see a girl being raised by her Aunt and Uncle who is in some way dissatisfied with her life and sets herself on the path to self-discovery.
 How perfectly the storm (i.e., tornado) comes to help her confront the vicissitudes of her inner world.
 Storms such as tornadoes, hurricanes and tidal waves are powerful Archetypal forces that produce terror and fright in our dreams; yet they are great helping forces to help us confront and resolve our emotional quandaries if we can acknowledge our fear and allow ourselves to be subsumed by their power (requires fortitude and courage).
 A tornado’s column touches both the Heavens and the Earth…what an Archetypal figure for Dorothy!
 In “The Wiz” Dorothy does not stand at a distance watching the tornado, nor does she manage to reach shelter (thanks to antics of her dog Toto), but rather allows herself to be overtaken by it, house and all.

-In Dorothy’s dream, Toto can be seen as the Archetypal Psychopomp, the guardian of one’s Soul.
+In Dorothy’s dream, Toto can be seen as the Archetypal Psychopomp, the guardian of one’s Soul, and accompanies the Soul’s journey to the underworld.
 According to ancient KMTic (Egyptian) mythology, Anubis is a jackal/dog-human who leads the Ba (aspect of a person activated in dream state) to the Underworld where the Ba undergoes its own purifying journey.
 Anubis reunites the person’s Ba with their core self–the “Heart”/Soul.
 Indeed, Oz is the Other World, the Underworld, where there is larger than life imagination, magic, power and intrigue and terror…an Archetypal place, because it carries all the keys…it’s the laboratory for Dorothy’s process of transformation.

 In Oz, Dorothy journeys down the Yellow Brick Road where she encounters aspects of herself she may have felt separated from–clear thinking (Scarecrow who didn’t have a brain); passion (Tin Man who didn’t have a heart); and courage (cowardly Lion).
 In Oz, she regathers those aspects of herself to encounter the Wiz and demand her return home.
 But first, she must defeat the Wicked Witch of the West, and you know how the story goes.

 From an Archeytpal perspective, Evilene’s death in “The Wiz” is the most critical and penultimate moment of the story.
-No one can kill off the evil witch for Dorothy, she would have to do it herself, for herself.
-In the story, Dorothy triumphantly takes to the Wiz proof that she has killed Evilene, only to discover that The Wiz is a mere mortal like her.
-In comes Glinda the Good Witch, an Archetypal figure (Anima) representing the female aspect of the Divine whose role is to heal.
-Glinda the Anima/Healer delivers the healing medicine…the Wisdom that Dorothy’s power is not in any other person, but her own Divine power that she has possessed all along.
-And with her newfound realization Dorothy can leave the fantasy of Oz where her authentic thoughts, passion and courage were outside of her (in the characters of the Scarecrow, Tin Man and Lion), but now reclaimed and cohesively internalized and she can now return home with more focus and appreciation for all that she has and more.
+No one can kill off the evil witch for Dorothy, she would have to do it herself, for herself, with the support of the supportive Archetypes around her (Scarecrow, Lion, Tin Man, Toto).
+In the story, Dorothy triumphantly takes to the Wiz proof that she has killed off the dark energy (Evilene), and in comes Glinda the Good Witch, as the Anima (archetype representing the healing feminine aspect of the Divine), who delivers the healing medicine…that Dorothy’s power to go home resided in her…that she had it all along.
+There is a new Dorothy, restored to her true self who knows her power, creativity, courage, and passion…and she no longer needs to believe the lie that others have it, but she can’t have it for herself.
+She can now return home with more focus and appreciation for all that she has, all that she is, and more.

 Like Dorothy, I am journeying Home.